Beefsteak tomatoes are a large tomato variety characterized by meaty flesh, with fewer seeds and less juice than other tomatoes.

 Many recipes and dishes will require beefsteak tomatoes.
 So what do you do when you don’t have any on hand?
 Are there any good alternatives?

-Check out these substitutes for beefsteak tomatoes.
+Check out these substitute options for beefsteak tomatoes.

 Plum tomatoes are one of the tastiest varieties for cooking with a nice fleshy texture, making them a top choice to replace beefsteak tomatoes in any recipe that calls for making delicious soups and sauces.